 Ihsan has specialized training in family therapy and crisis intervention.
 He enjoys working with all types of personalities and will work collaboratively with you to help you solve challenging problems and overcome stressful family situations.

-Ihsan approaches problems from a Strength-Based perspective.
+Ihsan approaches problems from a strengths-based perspective.
 He will help you identify your unique capabilities and strengths and help you work with your strengths as a starting point for change.
 He will empower and motivate you to find your own solution.
 He also incorporates Cognitive Behavioral and Client-centered techniques to help you achieve your goals.

 Our wonderful support staff are here to help you.